April 18

 Perhaps more important though, is that every bad experience exposes a root issue (e.g. product or service quality, sales experience issues, etc.) that if ignored or not addressed in a timely manor can further expose a company to massive short and long-term business challenges.

-As a result, many business leaders now realize the transformative power that social media can have on a business.
-One only needs to look at recent “lessons” from United, Taco Bell, HP, Toyota and Nestle – among dozens of others.
+As a result, many business leaders now realize the trans-formative power that social media can have on a business.

 United repeatedly refused to listen and take corrective action after damaging the guitars of Dave Carroll.
-He eventually wrote a song in response, that has been viewed than 8,4 mill. times on Youtub and had untold damage to United.
-Now known as the “United Breaks Guitars” phenomenon
+He eventually wrote a song in response, that has been viewed than 8,4 mill. times on Youtube and had untold damage to United.
+Now known as the “United Breaks Guitars” phenomenon.

 Business leaders should use social media tools now to understand how their company’s brand, products and/or services are being used and experienced by people.
 Insights gained from just ‘looking through the portal’ can provide tremendous value to any business executive, by identifying: product and service quality issues; new ideas for product and service innovations (based on how people are using); new routes to market; etc.